We proved there was no evidence tying our client to the seized narcotics.

 You can also be charged with a separate offense or given a substantially harsher sentence for using, displaying, or possessing a gun while committing other crimes, such as robbery or sexual assault.
 Violent crimes are almost always treated as felonies when a weapon was involved, even if no one was injured.

 Simple drug possession is sometimes a misdemeanor, especially if you only had a small supply for personal use.
 However, drug distribution and drug trafficking are felony crimes.
 While the terms distribution and trafficking might make you think of habitual drug dealers and large-scale drug smuggling operations, the reality of these cases is generally far less dramatic.
-Bringing even a relatively small amount of drugs into Virginia from another state or sharing a prescription medication can lead to trafficking or distribution charges, respectively.

 Battery and assault are sometimes used interchangeably, but these are two distinct offenses.
 Battery means making physical contact with the victim in a way that is painful, harmful, or insulting.
 Assault means causing the victim to reasonably believe that you were imminently going to attack or injure them.
 Most people are accused of both offenses at the same time.
 Simple assault and battery are misdemeanors.
 However, in cases involving injuries, you are likely to face felony charges.